gofoji/pgtree/README.md

 go get github.com/gofoji/pgtree
 ```

-This has a dependency on the postgres source code (compile with C) and can impact build times significantly.
+This has a dependency on the postgres source code (compiled with C) and can impact build times significantly.
+As of right now this also impacts installation on Windows.

 ## Usage